-Where to stay in Rocky Mountain National Park
+Best hotels near Rocky Mountain National Park

-Also, you can camp inside the national park itself, in campgrounds such as Aspenglen Campground, Glacier Basin Campground, and Moraine Park Campground.
-Just make sure to check the availability before going.
+Also, you can camp inside the national park in campgrounds such as Aspenglen Campground, Glacier Basin Campground, and Moraine Park Campground.

 How much is the entrance to Rocky Mountain National Park

-The daily access to the Rocky Mountain National Park is US$ 25 per vehicle, US$ 15 per person, and US$ 25 per motorcycle.
+The daily access to the Rocky Mountain National Park is US$ 30 per vehicle, US$ 15 per person, and US$ 25 per motorcycle.

 If you live in Colorado and/or are planning on visiting the park more than once, you can get the Rocky Mountain National Park Annual Pass for US$ 70 per vehicle.

-How many days should I stay in the park
+How many days to visit the park

 There is always a lot to do in Rocky Mountain National Park, so you can stay an entire week and still have plenty to do.

-If you are short on time, in 2 days you can have an overview of the park.
-If you have 3 days, you can see the highlights (such as Bear Lake, Emerald Lake) and drive along the Trail Ridge Road – an impressive 48-mile scenic road that is considered Colorado’s “highway to the sky”.
+If you have 3 days, you can see the highlights (such as Bear Lake and Emerald Lake) and drive along the Trail Ridge Road – an impressive 48-mile scenic road considered Colorado’s “highway to the sky”.

-Best time to visit Rocky Mountain National Park
+Weather and best time to visit Rocky Mountain National Park

-We were in the park in late September and it wasn’t very crowded – we started the hikes before sunrise and made sure to leave early afternoon.
+We were in the park in late September, and it wasn’t very crowded – we started the hikes before sunrise and made sure to leave early afternoon.

-What to do in Rocky Mountain National Park
+Things to do in Rocky Mountain National Park

-What to pack/bring
+What to pack

 Considering the hikes are the highlights of Rocky Mountain National Park, you definitely have to bring your hiking gear.